t2-world/t2.world/t2-PROTOCOL-API.md

 **decription**

-this method returns a bool value whether there is a territory of the given ID.
+this METHOD returns a bool value whether there is a territory of the given ID.

 ### getTerritory